apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-cg.md

 under the License.
 -->

-The Compute Group with storage and computing separation is responsible for data import and caching data in object storage.
+The Compute Group (BEs) is responsible for data import and caching data in storage-computing separation mode.
 Compute Groups are isolated from each other.

-## Specify the name of the Compute Group
+## Specify the name of compute group

 The following configuration deploys a minimal Compute Group: